 Can rabbits and budgies get along?

-Yes, undoubtedly, you shouldn’t be having a problem while pairing these under your supervision.
+Rabbits and budgies should pair well keeping in mind they are under supervision.
 Both of them are not aggressive to each other and should be quiet ok with the presence of the other.

 Can rabbits and other small birds get along?